 Students who are academically dismissed a second time for academic dishonesty are not eligible for reinstatement.

-If the dean reinstates a student, s/he places the student in warning status.
-The dean also may establish terms and conditions for re-enrollment that promote academic honesty.
-For example, the center/program administrator may impose specific conditions, such as requiring:
+- If the dean or designee reinstates a student, he/she places the student in warning status.
+The dean or designee also may establish terms and conditions for re-enrollment.

 Written Notice.
-The dean sends a copy of any written notice of reinstatement to the student’s primary mentor, retains a copy in the center/program file and forwards a copy to the Office of the Registrar.
+The dean or designee sends a copy of any written notice of reinstatement to the student’s primary mentor/advisor and retains a copy.

 Students may appeal any decision made about academic honesty as outlined in the academic appeals policy and procedures.